ArhumMK/IN2033Team12/README.md

 # IN2033 Team 12 Repository

+All code for the Team Project will be stored in this repository.

-src folder contains interfaces for inter-team services.
+src folder contains classes for inter-team services.

-## For Operations team:
-src/MarketingOperationsInterface.java

-## For Box Office team:
-src/MarketingBoxOfficeInterface.java